 - and finally – present the cost of employment of the detailed personnel.
 Cost of employment should refer to the salary (be it on a monthly or annual basis) in addition to any relevant social benefits or any other remuneration component allowed by the host institution’s financial department, and subject to local relevant legislation or policy.

-Specifically when addressing the PI’s personnel cost there are few things to consider:
+Specifically, when addressing the PI’s personnel cost there are a few things to consider:

-- the PI’s cost of employment should derive from a realistic budget planning, which takes into account all the PI’s obligations in the institution (researchers are potentially expected to be involved in other research projects, in addition to some institutional responsibilities, such as teaching)
+- The PI’s cost of employment should derive from realistic budget planning, which takes into account all the PI’s obligations in the institution (researchers are potentially expected to be involved in other research projects, in addition to some institutional responsibilities, such as teaching).

 Travel: Travel is an integral component of any research project.
 The budget for travel in an ERC project should provide an estimation of the expected travel costs, based on the number of trips and their nature (duration, distance, etc.).
 Clearly, trips to conferences, as well as any other relevant scientific meetings, should be part of this budget.
 This can cover trips made by the PI or other team members for that matter.
 Note that the travel budget should include airfare, accommodation, local transportation, subsistence costs, etc. All of these need to be in line with the institutional and local regulations and policies.